 What were you doing for a living while you were paying off the debt?

 I was working full time as a marketing content strategist for a great software company in Atlanta.
 I made $60K a year and was bringing home ~$3,800 after taxes each month. $400 of each paycheck ($800 per month) went directly to my debt, and the rest was used to pay my bills.

 I was also relying heavily on my “side hustle” as a freelance writer, and earnings from my blog to make extra money to pay down debt.
 I made ~$2,700 each month on that after expenses, which is where the majority of the debt payoff money came from.

-Pretty much anything I could do to make extra side cash: selling items on eBay, babysitting, asking my friends if they needed work, I did it.
-I even got paid to do a little voice over work for a friend, which was fun!
+I did pretty much anything I could do to make extra side cash: selling items, babysitting, asking my friends if they needed work, etc. I even got paid to do a little voice-over work for a friend, which was fun!

 How did it feel once you paid it all off?

 I’d taken on so many new clients during my “challenge” who wanted me to continue working that I was able to leave my full-time job to work for myself shortly after I completed the challenge.
-I’d always wanted to be my own boss and with the debt gone there wasn’t anything to hold me back.
+I’d always wanted to be my own boss, and with the debt gone, there wasn’t anything holding me back.